komalmagarwal/komalmagarwal/README.md

 # Hi, I'm Komal Agarwal 👋

 **Global strategy leader** with 14+ years of experience delivering AI, data strategy, and digital transformation in financial services, sustainability, and emerging markets.
-Currently:
-- 📚 Pursuing **LBS Sloan Masters in Leadership & Strategy** (Dec 2026)
-- 🎓 Enrolled in **UT Austin MSAI (Option III)** – Spring 2026
-- 🌍 Based in London from Dec 2025

 ---